kyle-tightest/nameko-rpc/string-encoder/README.md

 ## Setup

-Build the docker image for square-odd-integers:
+Build the docker image for string-encoder:
 ```bash
 make docker
 ```